 HISTORY 4351.
-AMERICAN CONSTITUTIONAL DEVELOPMENT.
+AMERICAN CONSTITUTIONAL HISTORY

 A survey of the making of the Constitution, an overview of the political, social, cultural, and economic forces that have shaped constitutional interpretations, and an in-depth analysis of the Constitutional Law of the United States through a study of cases concerning governmental powers and individual rights.
 Cross credit with POS 435.
-Credit may not be awarded for HIS 4351, CRJ 4351 and POS 4351.
+Only three credit hours will be awarded for HIS 4351, CRJ 4351 and POS 4351.
 Fall, even years.